At Activ we are committed to:

 Provides non-legal advocacy to people with disabilities.

-An organisation that support people with disabilities learn about human relationships, sexuality and sexual health.
+An organisation that support people with disabilities to learn about human relationships, sexuality and sexual health.

 External agencies that can help

 Sometimes there are limits to what we can do.
-If you feel our investigation findings and resolution are unreasonable, you can raise a complaint externally with:
+If you feel our investigation findings and resolutions are unreasonable, you can raise a complaint externally with:

 Health and Disability Services Complaints Office (HaDSCO)